realtyem/synapse/docs/usage/configuration/config_documentation.md

 This setting has the following sub-options:

-* `name` (string): This option specifies the database engine to use: either `sqlite3` (for SQLite) or `psycopg2` (for PostgreSQL). `psycopg` references the experimental psycopg3 driver, which may be used as a drop in replacement  for `psycopg2`.
+* `name` (string): This option specifies the database engine to use: either `sqlite3` (for SQLite) or `postgres` (for PostgreSQL). `psycopg2` can be used for backwards compatibility for a specific driver.
+See the 'driver' section for more information.
 If no name is specified Synapse will default to SQLite.
 Defaults to `"sqlite3"`.

+* `driver` (string): The specific database library "driver" to use.
+The default for the SQLite based system is `sqlite3`.
+The default for the PostgreSQL based system is `psycopg2`. `psycopg` references the experimental psycopg3 driver, which may be used as a drop in replacement for `psycopg2`.
+This setting is not required as the `name` setting guides its default.
+Only set and change this if you know what you are doing!

 * `txn_limit` (integer): Gives the maximum number of transactions to run per connection before reconnecting.
 0 means no limit.
 Defaults to `0`.